 NOTE: To view or print these documents, you must have Acrobat Reader installed.
 If you do not already have the latest version, download it free here.

 Technology in our School!

 Technology has become a huge part of our American lifestyle.
 Top jobs require employees to have technology skills.
 This is why Hassayampa has been working hard to develop a plan to increase access for our students.
 We currently have two computer labs in the building.
 Most classrooms have either a projector, Smart Board, and /or Elmo.
-Only recently were Chromebooks purchased for each general education classroom.
-One per K-2 classroom and three per 3rd-5th grade classroom.
-With a generous individual donation, we purchased a few more.
-Additionally, we are using funds generated through our Scholastic Book Fairs and Holiday Sales to order 16 more!
+With donations and funds generated from our Scholastic Book Fairs, Chromebooks have been purchased for each general education classroom.
+One per K-2 classroom and four per 3rd-5th grade classroom.

 Our goal is to supply each classroom at Hassayampa a set of Chromebooks.
 Yes, one for each student!
 Little by little, we are working toward this goal.
 If you would like to learn more about this project, please join us at Principal's Coffee or at the next PTA meeting.